jigs1996/v7-docs/content/guides/concepts/service_providers.md

 # Service Providers

 This guide covers service providers in AdonisJS applications.
-You will learn about the available lifecycle hooks, how to create custom service providers, and how to register bindings into the IoC container.
+You will learn how to:

+- Use lifecycle hooks to execute code at specific points during application startup and shutdown
+- Create custom service providers
+- Register bindings into the IoC container

 ## Overview

-Service providers are JavaScript classes with lifecycle hooks that are executed by AdonisJS as it boots or terminates an application.
-These hooks are called at specific points during application startup and shutdown, allowing you to execute code at precisely the right moment.
+Service providers are JavaScript classes with lifecycle hooks that execute at specific points during application startup and shutdown.
+This allows you to register bindings to the IoC container, extend framework classes using Macros, perform initialization at precise moments, and clean up resources during graceful shutdown.

-Service providers enable you to perform critical tasks throughout your application's lifetime.
-You can register bindings to the IoC container, extend parts of the framework using Macros, register Edge template helpers, close database connections during graceful shutdown, or run actions after the HTTP server is ready to accept connections.

 The key advantage is centralized initialization logic that runs at predictable times, without modifying core framework code or scattering setup code throughout your application.
 Every AdonisJS application and package uses service providers to hook into the application lifecycle, making them fundamental to understanding the framework.

 ## Understanding service providers